-If adjustment is necessary:
+If adjustments are necessary:

-- Remove the valve shield in the rear of the broiler compartment. - Z Loosen the lock screw located at the top of the air shutter, then rotate the air shutter to the correct setting and retighten screw.
+- First loosen the lock screw located at the top of the air shutter, then rotate the air shutter to the correct setting, and retighten screw. - Oven burner flame can be checked as follows (without burner baffle in place): - To correct a yellow flame-Increase size of air shutter opening. - To correct a lifting, but distinct, blue flame-Decrease size of air shutter opening.

-- Oven burner flame can be checked as follows (without burner baffle in place): - To correct a yellow flame-Increase size of air shutter opening. - To correct a lifting, but distinct, blue flame-Decrease size of air shutter opening. - The air shutter should be set approximately 2/3 open for natural gas, and approximately full open for LP gas. - The oven burner air shutter adjustment is the same on ranges with a gas pilot or electric ignition. - Replace the valve shield (on some models) in the rear of the broiler compartment.
+- The air shutter should be set approximately 2/3 open for natural gas, and approximately full open on LP gas. - The oven burner air shutter adjustment is the same on ranges with a gas pilot or electric ignition. - Repeat steps 1 through 3 for the broil burner, if equipped, to properly adjust the broil burner flame.